LucaPrevi0o/JVC/README.md

 ## Latest version: Alpha v1.0

 ### Project details
-JVC (Java VHDL Compiler) is a free, open-source, cross-platform development tool for VHDL language.\\
+JVC (Java VHDL Compiler) is a free, open-source, cross-platform development tool for VHDL language.<br>
-This allows you to parse `.vhd` files and extract a full simulation of the project.\\
+This allows you to parse `.vhd` files and extract a full simulation of the project.<br>
 Future developments will aim to implement `entity` instantiation, `process` simulation and multiple file integration for larger projects, in order to allow complex design and advanced simulation to be compiled and run simply, efficiently and in every development environment.

 ### How to install